badbeardd/Rope-experimental/README.md

 - Experimental Occluder opacity feature, feel free to test it out.
 - Other minor changes that are 100% are here, but I don't remember making them.

+### To do in future versions (no guarantee it will be done): ###
+- Adding new enhancer models like GPEN or Real-ESRGAN
+- Adding new occluder models
+- Adding blur for only mask edges